-With regard to the site plan approval criteria under §7.4.5.B.1-7:
+With regard to the site plan approval criteria under §7.4.5.B.1-8:

-- 37. The Council finds that the Project has been designed to ensure the safety of vehicular and pedestrian movement within the Site and in relation to adjacent streets, properties, and improvements, including regulation of the number, design, and location of access driveways and the location and design of accessible parking.
-The access driveways include stop signs, open viewing, low planters, and wide sidewalks, and have been located as far away from the intersection as is practical (§7.4.5.B.1). - 38.
+- 41. The Council finds that the Project has been designed to ensure the safety of vehicular and pedestrian movement within the Development Parcel and in relation to adjacent streets, properties, and improvements, including regulation of the number, design, and location of access driveways and the location and design of accessible parking.
+The access driveways include stop signs, open viewing, low planters, and wide sidewalks, and have been located as far away from the intersection as is practical (§7.4.5.B.1). - 42.
 The Council finds that the methods for disposal of sewage, refuse, and other wastes, and that the methods of regulating surface water drainage are adequate for the following reasons: - a.
 The City Engineering Division has reviewed submitted plans and raised no concerns with respect to this Project.
-The Engineering Division will review all plans submitted for building permits for compliance with City of Newton Engineering Division design standards prior to the issuance of any building permits. - b.
+The Engineering Division will review all plans submitted

+- for building permits for compliance with City of Newton Engineering Division design standards prior to the issuance of any building permits. - b.
 The Petitioner will be implementing water conservation measures which will result in an overall reduction in water use and subsequent wastewater generation from the current flow schedule at 314 CMR 7.15 through the use of such measures as low-flow high-efficient faucets and low flow water closets and urinals in the office/laboratory/research building. - c.
-The Petitioner will be making up to a \$5,900,000 contribution to the City of Newton as set forth in General Condition 8, a portion of which will be used for municipal sewer inflow and infiltration ("I&I") improvements, as more particularly set forth in General Condition 8 (§7.4.5.B.2). - 39.
-The Council finds that provisions for on-street and off-street loading facilities are sufficient to service the buildings and related uses on the Site (§7.4.5.B.3). - 40.
-The Council finds that screening of parking areas and structures on the Site from adjoining premises is sufficient because all parking stalls are either in multi-level parking facilities or are internal to the site (§7.4.5.B.4). - 41.
-The Council finds that the Project avoids unnecessary topographical changes and the topographical changes made are in keeping with the appearance of neighboring developed areas (§7.4.5.B.5). - 42.
-The Council finds that all utility service lines on Site will be undergrounded (§7.4.5.B.6). - 43.
-The Council finds that the proposed site design and massing is appropriate in the context of the surrounding area and will serve to improve connections between the Site, the adjacent DCR land, the adjacent highways, the existing MBTA station, and the neighborhoods. (§7.4.5.B.6).

-44. The Council finds that the Project avoids the removal or disruption of historic resources on or off-site (§7.4.5.B.7).
+The Petitioner will be making up to a \$7,200,000 contribution to the City of Newton for mitigation and off-site improvements as set forth in Conditions #15-18,, a portion of which will be used for municipal sewer inflow and infiltration ("I&I") improvements (§7.4.5.B.2). - 43.
+The Council finds that provisions for on-street and off-street loading facilities are sufficient to service the buildings and related uses on the Development Parcel (§7.4.5.B.3). - 44.
+The Council finds that screening of parking areas and structures on the Development Parcel from adjoining premises is sufficient because all parking stalls are either in multi-level parking facilities or are internal to the Development Parcel (§7.4.5.B.4). - 45.
+The Council finds that the Project avoids unnecessary topographical changes and the topographical changes made are in keeping with the appearance of neighboring developed areas (§7.4.5.B.5). - 46.
+The Council finds that all utility service lines on Development Parcel that are servicing the Project will be located underground (§7.4.5.B.6). - 47.
+The Council finds that the proposed site design and massing is appropriate in the context of the surrounding area and will serve to improve connections between the Development Parcel, the adjacent land owned by the Department of Conservation and Recreation, the adjacent highways, the MBTA station, and the neighborhoods (§7.4.5.B.6). - 48.
+The Council finds that the Project avoids the removal or disruption of historic resources on or off-site (§7.4.5.B.7). - 49.
+The Council finds that the Project makes a significant contribution to the efficient use and conservation of natural resources and energy for the reasons set forth above in the special permit criteria section (§7.4.5.B.8).